fch-yk/d_07_04_chat/README.md

 ## Installing

-- Download the project files
+- Download the project files.
+- It is recommended to use [venv](https://docs.python.org/3/library/venv.html?highlight=venv#module-venv) for project isolation.
 - Set up packages:

 ```bash